svjack/LTX-Video-Trainer/README.md

 Videos are organized into "buckets" of specific dimensions (width × height × frames).
 Each video is assigned to the nearest matching bucket.
 Currently, the trainer only supports using a single resolution bucket.

-The dimensions of each bucket must follow these constraints due to LTXV's VAE architecture:
+The dimensions of each bucket must follow these constraints due to LTX-Video's VAE architecture:

 - Spatial dimensions (width and height) must be multiples of 32
 - Number of frames must be a multiple of 8 plus 1 (e.g., 25, 33, 41, 49, etc.)